dpse/tcli/docs/configuration.md

 ### Combinations

-Format and color macros concatenate; any number can be combined.
+Format and color macros concatenate, and any number can be combined:

 | Macros | Sample |
 |---|---|